 This cake is made with less sugar than traditional cakes (which is my personal flavor preference) and has some ingredient options so you can decide how “healthy” to make it.
 My whole family loves this layer cake recipe–especially as a birthday cake or a holiday dessert—because it delivers on the classic chocolate cake flavor you expect.

-(I also have a delicious Vanilla Cake version that’s vegan too.)
+(I also have a delicious Vanilla Cake version that’s vegan too.
+Or you may also like my Funfetti Cake.)

 slice-of-healthy-chocolate-cake-on-pink-plate